ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ## Conclusion

 When using PBKDF2 it is important to select the right values for its parameters and take upgrading those values in the future into account.
-As everything in cryptography, PBKDF2 merely buys you time.

 The random salt ensures an attackers needs to spend the same amount of time for every single device she wants to find the passcode for, and will have to focus on one device at a time.

-number of iterations
-A delay would be good if the threat model is an attacker using the device to brute-force the passcode. asics fpgas when hash output known hard to beat when storing and verifying the passcode shouldn't take too long to not interrupt the user.
-Should enable passcodes that accept arbitrary long strings with arbitrary characters.
-Given the user picks a good password this would make finding the passcode a lot harder.
+The work factor should be high enough so that brute-forcing the passcode for a single device takes longer than the data on the device is worth.

 The WebCrypto API does unfortunately not support bcrypt or scrypt that can make finding a passcode with asics or fpgas a lot harder and/or expensive.

-Do not forget to have a few peers review your module to check whether you implemented it securely.
-If possible sign your lock screen app before deploying.